leochien1110/ros-is-ros2/README.md

 - ROS2 (Humble; Iron, Jazzy, and Rolling not tested yet)
 - Python 3.8+
-- Bash or Zsh shell
+- Bash shell (Zsh shell is still not supported, welcome to contribute!)

 **Note**: For bash users, `bash-completion` will be automatically installed during setup for an optimal tab completion experience.